- About the Major

 Ph.D.
 Cohort Entering 2009

-Andrew Nynka earned an M.A. in journalism from New York University and a B.A. in political science and economics from Muhlenberg College in Allentown, Pa.
+- Andrew Nynka earned an M.A. in journalism from New York University and a B.A. in political science and economics from Muhlenberg College in Allentown, Pa.
 In 2004, he covered the Orange Revolution in Ukraine as Kyiv bureau chief for The Ukrainian Weekly, a US-based English-language newspaper.
 At the Weekly, he also covered the 2002 Winter Olympics in Salt Lake City, Utah, and reported from The White House, Congress, the United Nations and from inside a prison in Eastern Europe.
 Andrew worked as a general assignment reporter for the Daily Record in Parsippany, N.J., and later as an education beat reporter for another Gannett daily.
 His research interests include the future of journalism and its impact on democracy and public discourse, and journalism history.
+Andrew spent the 2012-2013 school year in Ukraine as a Fullbright Fellow.

 Ph.D.
 Cohort Entering 2008